-How to Claim a Tax Refund Against Losses
+How to Claim a Tax Refund Against Losses?

 If you are running a successful business and making tons of profit, this does not mean that you are far away from seeing a bad day.
 A businessman always takes into account the risk of losing his money.
-But the bigger question is what happens next for a businessman, supposedly if he has suffered a significant loss.
-If that happens, don’t you ever wonder how to claim a tax refund against losses?
+Don’t you ever wonder how to claim a tax refund against losses?

-Tax and liabilities are probably the first shockwaves that hit a sinking business.
-Successful businessmen always take contingencies into account in such situations.
 So, if you are starting a business just now, know that having an exit strategy is as important as starting a business.
 The same is the case with your tax refund strategy.
 It depends on the legal positioning of your business and other means of income.
-Our chartered accountants in London help you claim a tax refund against losses.

 Calculate Your Business Loss